 grandfathered.
 All NEW contracts must abide by league minimums.)

 D-Players Age- Players' ages are set when they enter the NsHL (ie. become rated), every subsequent season that they are

 rated in the league, their age is incremented by one year.
 The age of a player entering the NsHL is calculated as the age of that

-player on or before Dec.
+player on Dec.
 31st of the current NsHL season.

 E- Injuries- With all contact sports come injuries and the NsHL will be no different.
 Players can be out anywhere from a few days

 to a whole season.
 In some rare cases, a player may experience a career ending injury.
 These cases will be dealt with by the